Andrew-Chun1/studious-sniffle/README.md

 This application reads a csv and creates a quiz CLI application.

-It reads `VALUE1,VALUE2` from the csv skipping the header line should you want to change the csv file.
+It reads `VALUE1,VALUE2` from the csv & skips the first line for the titles should you want to change the csv file.

 ```